vivianstudios/vivian-studios-landing-v2/README.md

 2. Navbar Top - Burger to cross animation
 3. Hero Banner - On reveal font transition
 4. Blog section
-5. Fade in and out in Subservices
+5. Fade in and out in Subservices.
 6. 1hour delay in login time.

 ## Resources -